-Saturday 19th May 2012 at 2pm - FREE for members of Boutique Sport website at BOOM!
-Cycle Studio, Shoreditch.
+Saturday 19th May 2012 at 2pm - FREE for members of Boutique Sport website at

-Check out Boutique Sport and Boom Cycle for more details.
 I found out about the event by subscribing the Boutique Sport mailing list & responded as quickly as possible to secure a spot!
 (But as an undercover agent, I gave a fake name and wore a disguise!).
 Apparently, they were inundated with responses so had to put on two events in the same day!

 If you havenʼt been to a spin class, you havenʼt lived.
 Itʼs one of my favorite ways of working out, and as someone who has struggled with creaky knees over the years, I know that cycling is a sure-fire way to build up the muscles that support your knee joint.
-Boutique Sport, the sports events company run lots of free events in London and they teamed up with Boom!Cycle in Shoreditch to run special Saturday classes recently, and you got a goodie bag with lots of lovely makeup, magazine, shower stuff & some Vita Coco as a reward too!

 As with all good spin classes, the music was pumping, the room was dark like a nightclub, and you hop on, pedal away furiously and burn a gazillion calories.
 The difference with BOOM!
 Cycle is that you donʼt waste your time working only your lower body; you also use weights to exercise your upper body whilst pedaling on the static bike.
 You kill two birds with one stone, hurrah!
-The class could have been tougher, but thereʼs also no reason why I couldn't have cranked the resistance up on my bike, or used heavier weights, if I wanted to make it more challenging.

 The instructor was really enthusiastic and encouraging, and looked the part.
 I actually overheard a girl say afterwards, that the instructorʼs perfect biceps kept her going when the class was tough!
 Iʼd say thatʼs a good point.
 I know some people find the constant pedaling tedious, but I love it.
 And, the addition of the arm and core exercises mean that itʼs not monotonous as all.
-The studio was perfect for spin - dark!
-The event was really well organised too.

 You want a nice warm shower after a sweaty workout like that, but the changing rooms were packed (and the showers were almost communal) so I decided to get freshened up at home instead.